Federal Elections

 What does voting by secret ballot mean?

 b.
-The voter should not tell anyone for whom he/she voted.
+The voter should not tell anyone whom they voted for

 Who has the right to run as a candidate in federal elections?

 a.
-Any man who is at least 18 years or older.
+Any man who is at least 18 years old

 What is a ballot?